Muhammad Hussain (soldier)

 He is known for helping his Pakistan Army unit destroy 16 tanks with recoilless rifle attacks in the Indo-Pakistan War of 1971.

 Early life

-Mihammad Hussain was born on 18 June 1949 in the village of Dhok Pir Bakhsh into a Punjabi Janjua Rajput family on 18 June 1949 to Roz Ali, a farmer.
+Mihammad Hussain was born on 18 June 1949 in the village of Dhok Pir Bakhsh, Rawalpindi District into a Janjua Rajput family on 18 June 1949 to Roz Ali, a farmer.

 Personal life

 Hussain was married to Arzan Bibi and had two children.
 At the time of his death, his daughter was a little over two years old and his son Munawar Hussain, was three months old.
 Sowar Hussain did not have a chance to see his son due to not getting leave and Hussain died before his son's birth.

 Military career

 He enlisted into the Pakistan Armoured Corps as a Driver on 3 September 1966 at the age of 17 and later joined the 20th Lancers on 23 May 1967.

 Although he had a rank of a Driver in the Armoured Corps.
 Sowar is a low rank in the Pakistan Armoured Corps, equivalent to a Sepoy.
 He would take part in every battle his unit got engaged in during the Indo-Pakistani war of 1971.
 He was assigned his military duties on the frontlines in what was then called West Pakistan.
 On 5 December 1971, in the Zafarwal-Shakargarh area of Punjab, Pakistan, he crawled from trench to trench under heavy enemy fire to deliver ammunition, and he skillfully evaded all enemy attacks for some time.